 The dynamic memory management allows the execution of UNIFIT (version 2014 or higher) using older computer systems, too, but with significant increase in computing time, especially when using the convolution of several components.
 The installation could be incomplete using an operation system older than Windows XP.
 The necessary main memory depends on the number of simultaneously processable spectra and displayed spectra windows.
-Table 1 gives an indication of the file size of the UNIFIT projects, necessary main memory and the loading time (with an optimized setting of the used anti-virus software) with respect to the generated windows using UNIFIT 2019 and UNIFIT 2022.
-The optimised setting of the used anti-virus software (see table 2) may considerably reduce the loading and processing time of projects with a large number of spectra.
+Table 1 gives an indication of the storage space of the UNIFIT projects.
+Table 2 illustrates the processing time of different processing steps of UNIFIT 2022 and UNIFI 2026 of a large number of spectra.